Galaxy S20 Ultra review: Impressive but impractical

 I've used the Ultra mostly to zoom in on buildings or faraway signs, and when you get beyond 10x, the image quality drops drastically.
 As with any other camera, every tiny movement is magnified when you're zoomed in that much.
 At 100x, it is nearly impossible to frame up a shot without a tripod and have it be still.
 At least Samsung includes a helpful visual guide in the top corners of the viewfinder for aiming.
 When you finally do line up a shot and take the picture, almost anything captured at beyond 10x is a muddy, noisy mess.

-People have debated the ethics of such a feature, and its potential for becoming a tool for snooping.
+People have debated the ethics of such a feature and its potential for becoming a tool for snooping.
 And I have to admit, it's a bit creepy.
 Once, I shot up from the sidewalk into an apartment where a woman was having a conversation on the phone and looking out.
 Her face filled up the entire viewfinder at a mere 10x zoom and while I'm sure she didn't know I was that up close, it felt like she was staring right at me.
 I immediately felt uncomfortable and put the phone down.

 Yes, Space Zoom is unsettling.
 Samsung is naive if it believes people are only going to use this feature to zoom in on tourist attractions from afar, like in the examples it gave at Unpacked.
 We'll have to rely on the decency of people who buy this phone to not use it for nefarious reasons, and depending on your worldview, that could be absolutely terrifying.